beurdouche/ietf-mularczyk-mls-splitcommit/draft-todo-yourname-protocol.md

    from Step 4.

-If the DS knows the ratchet trees before and after the split commit, it processes a SplitCommitMessage before delivering it to a receiver group member as follows:
-1. If the receiver remains in the group after the commit:
+If the DS knows the ratchet trees before and after the split commit, it generates a PerMemberCommit for a receiver group member from a SplitCommit member as follows by choosing from the SplitUpdatePath only the HPKECiphertext for the receiver.
+If the SplitCommit does not contain the SplitUpdatePath or the commit removes the receiver, the PerMemberCommit does not include the HPKECiphertext.
-  * Remove from `path` all ciphertexts except the one that the receiver will decrypt.
-  * Remove from `path` all nodes for which the receiver can derive public keys, that is all nodes on the path from the LCA of the receiver and the committer to the root (inclusive)
-    [**TODO: this will likely NOT work since AFAIR the NEW context is used to do HPKE encryption, so we need all path to decrypt.
-I don’t know how this helps security in any way.**]
-2. Else if the commit removes the receiver
-  * Remove the `path`

 {{Delivering Split Commits without the Ratchet Tree}} considers DS's that do not know the ratchet tree.

-A receiver group member processes a SplitCommitMessage using the following steps:
+A receiver group member processes a PerMemberCommit using the following steps:
 1. Process the `split_commit_message` MLSMessage to recover `split_commit`.
-2. Verify that `path` contains exactly one ciphertext.
-Recover `path_secret` by decrypting that ciphertext.
+2. Recover `path_secret` decrypting that HPKECiphertext.
 3. Use `path_secret`, public keys from `path` and `proposals` to process the commit as specified in {{!RFC9420}}.
 4. Verify that `epoch_identifier` in `split_commit` matches the secret exported